i2group/analyze/documentation/developer_essentials_troubleshooting.md

 Application fails to start and reports an error to the console
 --------------------------------------------------------------

-There are several reasons why an Intelligence Analysis Platform application can fail to start.
+There are several reasons why an i2 Analyze application can fail to start.
 You can use the error message to diagnose the problem and choose a solution.

 > `java.lang.NoClassDefFoundError: com.i2group.tracing.TracingManager`